Joint Admissions / Concurrent Enrollment

 Joint Admissions allows students to be admitted to Southcentral Kentucky Community and Technical College (SKYCTC) and WKU at the same time with the understanding that the student will complete the AA/AS degree at SKYCTC then transfer to WKU as a junior student to complete a bachelor's degree.
 Joint admissions is not required for students to be able to transfer coursework but is designed to streamline the process and coordinate utilization of credits.
 For more information on the Joint Admissions Process with WKU go to www.wku/edu/jointadmissions.

-• Students who receive financial aid from SKYCTC (home college) but enroll at a non-KCTCS college (visiting college) during the same term must request consortium by submitting a Consortium Request along with a visiting college class schedule to the SKYCTC financial aid office.
+- Students who receive financial aid from SKYCTC (home college) but enroll at a non-KCTCS college (visiting college) during the same term must request a Consortium Agreement by submitting a Consortium Request along with a visiting college class schedule to the SKYCTC financial aid office.

-• Students who receive financial aid from a non-KCTCS college (home college) but enroll at SKYCTC (visiting college) during the same term of enrollment must request consortium from their home college financial aid office.
+- Students who receive financial aid from a non-KCTCS college (home college) but enroll at SKYCTC (visiting college) during the same term must request a Consortium Agreement from their home college financial aid office.